Reuters brings together expert panels on ‘Blockchain in Healthcare Insurance and Beyond’ and ‘The future workforce and the role of humans in a machine age' at Davos

 She adds that with AI, robotics and automation gaining speed, it’s important to understand how far off we are from impactful business results due to the use of these technologies, and a potentially significant dislocation of human work as a side effect.
 With the esteemed panellists, the events will discuss these key issues and help attendees jumpstart the future-proofing of their organizations.

-To attend the panel discussion on ‘Blockchain in Healthcare Insurance and Beyond’register here - here
+To attend the panel discussion on ‘Blockchain in Healthcare Insurance and Beyond’register - here

 Media Contact: